A banquet, not a buffet: An outline of biblical historyWritten by Subby Szterszky

 Acts and letters: Birth and growth of the church

 Acts; Romans; 1 &2 Corinthians; Galatians; Ephesians; Philippians; Colossians; 1 & 2 Thessalonians; 1 & 2 Timothy; Titus; Philemon; Hebrews; James; 1 & 2 Peter; Jude

 A consummate historian as well as an educated Greek doctor, Luke wrote Acts as a sequel to his Gospel, tracing the birth and development of the early church after the Ascension of Jesus.
-From internal and external evidence, this work can be dated to about 62 AD, in effect covering the first three decades of church history.
+From internal and external evidence, this work can be dated to about 62 AD, covering the first three decades of church history.
 Acts follows the spread of the Gospel from Judean to Hellenistic Jews and ultimately to the gentiles of the Greco-Roman world.

 The letters of Paul the Apostle, a close friend and travelling companion of Luke, were written over a roughly 15-year period between 50 and 65 AD.
 These were all occasioned correspondences, written to specific communities of believers to address specific issues.
-However, by the inspiration of the Holy Spirit, they also teased out the full extent and implications of the Gospel, providing the capstone to the teaching Jesus had begun while he was still on earth.
+By the inspiration of the Holy Spirit, they also teased out the full extent and implications of the Gospel, providing the capstone to the teaching Jesus had begun while he was on earth.

 Unlike the Pauline epistles, the small collection of letters by other authors near the end of the New Testament was written with general audiences in view, to be cycled among broader groups of believers.
-Most of them fall within the same time span as Paul’s letters, and offer their own complementary details that contribute to a full appreciation of the Gospel.
+Most of them fall within the same time span as Paul’s letters, and offer complementary details that contribute to a full appreciation of the Gospel.